 The Student Organization Resource Center (SORC) provides opportunities for students to get involved with established campus organizations and helps students start new organizations.
 The center maintains a list of all registered groups, assists with the coordination of major events, and provides a resource desk where students can access information on student activities and leadership opportunities.
-Members of REACH, a student paraprofessional organization, staff an information desk and are available for outreach sessions.
+Members of REACH, a student paraprofessional organization, are available for outreach sessions.